senis000/HoloBMI_ANALYSIS_python/README.md

 ### Starting with the data
 Ideally the data would be store remote so the paths to access it would be the same for everyone, but this is not the case.
-So we need to change in utils/general_constants the local dir
+In a perfect world (remote_storage) we would never touched general_constants, alas.... we need to change in utils/general_constants the local dir

 `local_dir = Path("C:/your_local_dir_where_data_is_stored/") `